 There are many methods of rebar ties out there, all aimed at keeping rebar in the correct position for the work to come.
 And, although rebar tying is often underappreciated, it plays a key role in getting the job done — and getting it done safely.

 If you have questions regarding this or any other aspect of civil construction work, or if you need support on an upcoming construction project, please feel free to contact us!
-FUSED is always ready to roll up our sleeves and get to work for you.
+FUSED is always ready to get to work for you.